Image source: https://www.medellin.gov.co/

 Therefore, it will work through the creation of so-called Neighborhood Support Networks (RAVs), made up of between 25 and 30 people from the same neighborhood and, after each network is set up, there will be talk of a governance in which members can choose their treasurer and their promoter, who will have constant financial advice for the management of resources and to grant the quotas to those who request their loan.

-DIGITAL APPROPRIATION: It is aimed at imparting the necessary elements for the management of the Bancuadra platform, tips for virtual learning and tools that, when used within the platform, can be transferred to other virtual scenarios to promote the use of digital technologies.
+DIGITAL APPROPRIATION: It is aimed at imparting the necessary elements for the management of the Bancuadra platform, tools that can be transferred to other virtual scenarios to promote the use of digital technologies.

-FINANCE: This content provides tools for planning expenses, dealing with financial contingencies, saving to meet financial goals, efficient use of means of payment, and other tips for managing personal finances.
+FINANCE: tools for planning expenses, saving to meet financial goals, and other tips for managing personal finances.

-SOCIAL PROJECTION: Consists in the development of activities that encourage and promote collaborative work and teamwork, demonstrating their importance for individual and collective social development.
-Through this it facilitates the setting of common goals and their scope in the short, medium or long term.
+SOCIAL PROJECTION: development of activities that encourage and promote collaborative work and teamwork, demonstrating their importance for individual and collective social development.

-LIFE HACKS: The best ideas for Parties and celebrations, recommendations and tips for planning parties and decorations in an agile and practical, without having to resort to expensive stores.
+LIFE HACKS: recommendations and tips for planning parties and decorations, without having to resort to expensive stores.